 Olivet School | ||||||||||||||||||||

-Private Christian schools have a strong overall curriculum.
-Most of them surpass the curriculum standards set by the Ontario Ministry of Education.
+Toronto Christian schools have a strong overall curriculum, often surpassing standards set by the Ontario Ministry of Education.
+Students receive a solid secular grounding in subjects such as math, science, English, French, and history.

-Religious education: Students learn about the Christian faith and theology.
-This give them a great basis for future studies in Christianity.
-They also learn how to live a good Christian life.
+Religious education: Students gain knowledge of the Christian faith and theology, laying a strong foundation for future religious studies and living a good Christian life.